-Close Combat Initiative.
-If a character is engaged in close combat with an NPC or creature (see 29.9), the GM should have the character and his enemy check for intiative in his choice on the Character Record.
+Each character is considered to be 20 years old upon entering a profession.
+The player should look over the entire list of professions before choosing one, and then note his choice on the Character Record.
 The procedures of the following Cases should be carried out in order by each player that is generating a character.